 Graduate ProgramThe Department of History welcomes applicants for graduate study at the M.A. and Ph.D. level with a variety of historical interests, but we especially encourage applications in these three areas:

 The department has a number of scholars specializing in agricultural and/or environmental history, and a substantial presence on the editorial boards of major journals and publishers in the field.
-The recently opened Chapman Center for Rural Studies, which conducts primary research into the history of Kansas communities, offers students in this emphasis a unique research experience to complement their regular coursework.
+The Chapman Center for Rural Studies, which opened in 2008, conducts primary research into the history of Kansas communities and offers students in this emphasis a unique research experience to complement their regular coursework.

 K-State offers students the opportunity to explore the intersections between religions and society both in American history and in a global context.
 Students in religious history are further supported by the annual Parrish Colloquium, which brings noted religious scholars to K-State to talk about their research.

 For more information on the workings of the graduate program, please contact the Director of Graduate Studies, Professor Albert Hamscher, at email@example.com or (785) 532-0436.

 For information on admissions procedures, contact the Director of Graduate Admissions, Professor Louise Breen at firstname.lastname@example.org or (785) 532-0365.